werpu/mona-dish/docs/RxJS.md

 and collecting the data in a side effect free way.

-At the moment the rxjs bridge is in the works and for the time being provides only a way from Streams into rxjs.
+At the moment the rxjs bridge is in the works and for the time being provides only a way from Streams and DomQuery/XMLQuery into rxjs.

 The other way the data needs to be collected and mapped into a stream (I will have a look for a better way in the future)